 There’s always one artist at a music festival that disregards the fact that they’re not actually the headliner, but still put on the damn near best show of the day.
 At Pitchfork Music Festival’s 2017 installment, that set was without a doubt punk-rocker Jeff Rosenstock.
 Rosenstock’s performance was just as electrifying as the headliner of the day, A Tribe Called Quest.
-Although I was not introduced to Jeff’s music post-Bomb The Music Business until 2016 with his third solo album Worry, I was looking forward to his set.
+Although I was not introduced to Jeff’s music post-Bomb The Music Industry until 2016 with his third solo album Worry, I was looking forward to his set.

 Olivia Ladd and I had the privilege of speaking with Rosenstock the day before he performed at Pitchfork Music Festival.
 I was happy to discover that he is just as down-to-earth as you would hope.
 When artists reach a certain level in their career, it often seems like they become elevated and are stripped of their personable traits that connect them with the rest of us.
 With Worry being such a critically acclaimed album that topped many end-of-the-year lists and college radio charts, I feared the same could have happened to Rosenstock.